nodejs/node/doc/api/child_process.md

 process will block waiting for the pipe buffer to accept more data.
 This is identical to the behavior of pipes in the shell.
 Use the `{ stdio: 'ignore' }` option if the output will not be consumed.
-It is possible to stream data through these pipes in a non-blocking way.
-Note, however, that some programs use line-buffered I/O internally.
-While that does not affect Node.js, it can mean that data sent to the child process may not be immediately consumed.

 The [`child_process.spawn()`][] method spawns the child process asynchronously, without blocking the Node.js event loop.
 The [`child_process.spawnSync()`][]